 To calculate your unemployment tax, you would multiply your SUTA rate by each employee’s earnings up to the wage limit for your state.

 For example, let’s say you have an accounting business with 10 employees in New Hampshire, where the taxable wage limit is $14,000 and your tax rate is 5%.
 In that case, you’d multiply $14,000 by 5% then multiply that figure by 10 employees for a total of $7,000 in SUTA taxes.

-How can I save on unemployment taxes?
+How can I lower my organization’s unemployment insurance cost?

 As a result, one way to keep your SUTA tax rate lower is to reduce employee turnover.
 There are several steps you can take to help retain your workers: